nigelhorne/HTML-D3/README.md

 - `value_label` (string, default `'Value'`)

     Label shown in the hover tooltip before the numeric value.
+The value is JavaScript-escaped before being embedded in the page.

 - `x_label` (string, default `''`)

     When non-empty, a text label is rendered below the bottom axis.
+The value is JavaScript-escaped before being embedded in the page.

-### Errors
+#### Errors

 - Throws `Data must be an array of arrays` when `$data` is not an ARRAY reference.